weierophinney/apigility-3hr-tutorial/exercise3/README.md

 ## Things to note:

 * All fields are required.
-* Username is an email addres
+* Username is an email address with a maximum of 255 characters
 * Password is a minimum of 8 characters
+* Name has a maximum of 255 characters